Clearfin lionfish: Description

+It is most closely related to the Red Sea endemic P. cinctus, which it is very similar to in appearance, differing mainly in having shorter fin rays and on average slightly different markings.
+The two species are otherwise easily distinguishable from other species of lionfish.

 Biology

 The clearfin lionfish is mainly nocturnal.
 It spends the day hiding in rock crevices, in small caves, or under overhangs.
 It emerges at night to feed on invertebrates such as crabs and shrimps.